-What is the gospel of Christ?
-ANSWER: The gospel of Jesus Christ is the same as the bible plan of salvation and the bible plan of salvation is how a person finds forgiveness of his sins.
+What is the gospel of Jesus Christ?
+ANSWER: The gospel of Jesus Christ is the same as the bible plan of salvation and the bible plan of salvation is how a person finds forgiveness of his sins, becomes born again and a new creation in Christ.
 Unfortunately, there are many false gospels and distorted salvation truths.
 That makes this subject most important.
 In fact, there is not a close second to the study of the biblical plan of salvation.
 Though the term salvation can be used in different ways, here it refers to deliverance from damnation in the fires of hell.
 This is the only way this important term will be used in this teaching.

 BEWARE: Plan of Salvation Warning